rigetti/pyquil/docs/source/start.rst

 Download the Forest SDK `here <http://rigetti.com/forest>`_.
 The Forest Downloadable SDK 2.0 Preview currently contains:

--  The Rigetti Quantum Virtual Machine (``qvm``) which allows high-performance simulation of Quil programs,
+-  The Rigetti Quantum Virtual Machine (``qvm``) which allows high-performance simulation of Quil programs
 -  The Rigetti Quil Compiler (``quilc``) which allows compilation and optimization of Quil programs to native gate sets

 The QVM and the compiler are packed as program binaries that are accessed through the command line.
 Both of them provide support for direct command-line interaction, as well as a server mode.
-The server mode is required for use with PyQuil.
+The server mode is required for use with pyQuil.

 All installation mechanisms, except the bare-bones package, require administrative privileges to install.
-The bare-bones package just contains binaries and documentation without any of the prerequisites.
+The bare-bones package just contains binaries and documentation without any of the prerequisite dependencies.

 Mount the file ``forest-sdk.dmg`` by double clicking on it.
 From there, open ``forest-sdk.pkg`` by double-clicking on it.
 Follow the installation instructions.